tomtom94/AutoGPT-RabbitMQ/README.md

 ## ⚙️ Installation

-Follow these steps to configure the AutoGPT RabbitMQ Plugin:
+Follow these steps to configure the Auto-GPT RabbitMQ Plugin:

 1. Clone this Repository